Medial-EarlySign/MR_Wiki/Blog/tabular_data_analysis.md

 # Stop Blaming the Data: A Better Way to Handle Covariance Shift

-Despite tabular data being the bread and butter of industry data science, there is a pervasive oversight when analyzing model performance.
+Despite tabular data being the bread and butter of industry data science, there is a miss conception when analyzing model performance.

 We’ve all been there: You develop a machine learning model, achieve great results on your validation set, and then deploy it (or test it) on a new, real-world dataset.
 Suddenly, performance drops.